ikolokotronis/WeatherApp/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To get a local copy up and running follow these simple example steps
+To get a local copy up and running follow these simple steps

 ### Installation